 The Delaware Water Gap National Recreation Area sits on both sides of the border between New Jersey and Pennsylvania.
 Formed by glaciers and thousands of years of water eating away at rock formations, the area has many waterfalls to explore.
 The most well-known is 130-foot Dingmans Falls, on the Pennsylvania side.

 In spite of the relatively flat terrain, there are a few small waterfalls in Rhode Island.
-In the Arcadia Wildlife Management Area, the Ben Utter Trail -- less than four miles round-trip -- leads hikers to Stepstone Falls.
+In the Arcadia Wildlife Management Area, the Ben Utter Trail — less than 4 miles round-trip — leads hikers to Stepstone Falls.
 The falls drop a total of about 10 feet in a series of steps, the largest being about 3 feet.

-The Waterfall Trail along Fall Creek is a two-mile round-trip hike that brings hikers face to face with three waterfalls.
+The Waterfall Trail along Falls Creek in Jones Gap State Park is a 2-mile round-trip hike that brings hikers face to face with three waterfalls.
 Each is a cascade with heights ranging from about 20 to 40 feet.
-The first two are easy to get to, but the path to the third and tallest isn't well-marked, making the trip more challenging.

-Gorman Falls in Colorado Bend State Park is one of Texas's biggest, at 65 feet.
-The three-mile round-trip hike to the falls can be strenuous, but reserve some energy and go just a bit farther to find the spring that feeds the waterfall.
-The park offers free guided tours of the falls starting at 2 p.m. on Saturdays.
+Gorman Falls in Colorado Bend State Park is one of Texas' biggest, at 65 feet.
+The 3-mile round-trip hike to the falls can be strenuous, but reserve some energy and go just a bit farther to find the spring that feeds the waterfall.
+The park offers free guided tours of the falls.

 Moss Glen Falls in Granville (not to be confused with Moss Glen Falls in Stowe) is one of the most photographed waterfalls in Vermont.
 The falls can be seen from the road, and a raised wooden walkway brings visitors closer.
 The horsetail-style falls are about 35 feet tall.